-Longest post by far at nearly 3000 words, but still not a boring one (in my opinion anyway)!
+Longest post by far at nearly 3000 words, but still not a boring one (I think so anyway)!
 And hey, at least it’s not as long as a whole novel..!
-It’s just longish for a story.
+Just a bit longish, but hey, it’s a whole story.
 It’s about the recent Update Aquatic, and was originally written for a contest on Planet Minecraft.
 It talks about how the underwater ruins came to be – as well as a wave!
 And is divided into 7 neat chapters.
 Came out pretty good I’d say (Don’t mind me trying to hide my pride, being the author..!), so I thought I’d share it here too.

 The Wave – A Minecrafty story